vegaprotocol/specs/protocol/0028-GOVE-governance.md

 If the proposal is one off it can define a time for delivery.
 Whenever the block time is after the delivery time, the transfer will execute.
 If there is no delivery time the one off transfer will execute immediately. (<a name="0028-GOVE-129" href="#0028-GOVE-129">0028-GOVE-129</a>)

-##### Recurring Governance transfers
+##### Recurring governance initiated transfers

 - For a recurring proposal, the proposal is only active from defined start epoch and optional end epoch, the transfer will be executed every epoch while the proposal is active. (<a name="0028-GOVE-104" href="#0028-GOVE-104">0028-GOVE-104</a>)

-- Enacted and active recurring governance transfers must be included in LNL banking checkpoint and resume after the checkpoint restore.(<a name="0028-GOVE-105" href="#0028-GOVE-105">0028-GOVE-105</a>)
+- Enacted and active recurring governance initiated transfers must be included in LNL banking checkpoint and resume after the checkpoint restore.(<a name="0028-GOVE-105" href="#0028-GOVE-105">0028-GOVE-105</a>)

 - When a transfer gets enacted it emits transfer event similar to regular transfer events from regular transfers, however with governance-recurring types.
 At the time of enactment no amount is attached to the transfer and it will show 0.(<a name="0028-GOVE-106" href="#0028-GOVE-106">0028-GOVE-106</a>)

-##### Cancelling governance transfers
+##### Cancelling governance initiated transfers

-- Only recurring governance transfers can be cancelled by proposing a governance transfer cancellation.
+- Only recurring governance initiated transfers can be cancelled by proposing a governance initiated transfer cancellation.
 Trying to cancel any other transfer should fail upon validation of the proposal.(<a name="0028-GOVE-107" href="#0028-GOVE-107">0028-GOVE-107</a>)
 - After a transfer is cancelled there will be no more transfers occurring in the block/seq following the cancellation.
 This applies to one off and recurring transfers. (<a name="0028-GOVE-123" href="#0028-GOVE-123">0028-GOVE-123</a>)
 - Using a governance proposal to cancel, attempts to cancel a recurring transfer which has yet to start or has completed will result in a proposal rejection which states the transfer does not exist (<a name="0028-GOVE-124" href="#0028-GOVE-124">0028-GOVE-124</a>)
 - Using a governance proposal to cancel, attempts to cancel an using an invalid transfer ID will result in a proposal rejection which states the transfer does not exist (<a name="0028-GOVE-125" href="#0028-GOVE-125">0028-GOVE-125</a>)